sttp/Specification/Sections/DataPointStructure.md

 The timestamp formats supported by STTP are defined to accommodate foreseeable use cases and defined requirements.
 The types in the `TimestampType` enumeration are described below along with the associated timestamp structures.

 1. The `NoTime` type specifies that no timestamp is included in the data point
-2. The `Ticks` type specifies that the timestamp will be a `TicksTimestamp` structure, defined below, which represents the 100-nanosecond intervals since 1/1/0001 with a range of 32,768 years.
-This timestamp has a resolution that is ideal for timestamps measured using GPS.
-3. The `Unix64` type specifies a 64-bit Unix, a.k.a., POSIX, industry standard timestamp that will be a `Unix64Timestamp` structure, defined below, which represents one second intervals since 1/1/1970 with a range of 584 billion years.
-This timestamp has whole second resolution, i.e., no sub-second time.
-4. The `NTP128` type specifies a 128-bit NTP industry standard timestamp that will be a `NTP128Timestamp` structure, defined below, which represents seconds since 1/1/1900 with a range of 584 billion years and fractional seconds with a resolution down to 0.05 attoseconds.
+2. The `Timestamp` type specifies a 128-bit standard timestamp that will be a `Timestamp` structure, defined below, and .
 This timestamp has a resolution that can accommodate most any conceivable time value.

 Timestamps also include a `TimestampFlags` structure, defined below, that describes timestamp level notifications of leap seconds and  as well as timestamp quality defined with the `TimeQuality` enumeration value.
 This detail is included for devices that have access to a GPS or UTC time synchronization source, e.g., from an IRIG timecode signal.
 For timestamps that are acquired without an accurate time source, e.g., using the local system clock for new timestamps, the `TimeQuality` value should be set to `Locked` and the `TimestampFlags.NoAccurateTimeSource` should be set.